-Hours devoted to internal, external, and affiliate moonlighting must be added to training program work hours and counted towards the 80-hour weekly limit.
+Hours devoted to internal and external moonlighting must be added to training program work hours and counted towards the 80-hour weekly limit.
 At no time should a GME resident or fellow exceed work hour maximums through a combination of training program plus moonlighting activities.
 TDL may not be used during periods of internal or external moonlighting.